 Shirley and I started our morning at Tres De Mayo market with empanadas and juice.
 All-day yesterday in the main square, La Plaza, the local people celebrated different schools and Peru regions in Puerto Maldonado.
 Maria, Shirley’s mom, was involved in the celebration and represented Apurimac culture with traditional dress, food, and drink.
 It was […]Read More Celebration of Apurimac Region of Peru in Puerto Maldonado.

 Yesterday Shirley started the day off with some fresh ceviche’ which is always delicious.
 Then she decided to take me to a local lodge Estancia Bello Horizonte https://www.estanciabellohorizonte.com, just a short distance from Puerto Maldonado with a beautiful rainforest hike, natural spring pool, and canopy climb.
 The price for the day also includes a delicious lunch. […]Read More Yesterday’s Hike in the Rainforest and the days events.

-After spending about two months back in The United States and corresponding with Shirley.
-I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
+After spending about two months back in The United States and corresponding with Shirley, I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
 We decided to first meet in Lima and fly to Aruba for a […]Read More Back to Peru and trip to Aruba.

-The train from Ollantaytambo to Aquas Calietntes was nice, especially after spending so many days hiking.
-The train ride was about an hour-long, just enough time for a quick bite to eat and drink which was complimentary on Peru Rail.Arriving in Aquas Calientes there was a lot of commotion, being a heavy tourist area. […]Read More Aquas Calientes and Machu Picchu
+The train from Ollantaytambo to Aquas Calientes was excellent, especially after spending so many days hiking.
+The train ride was about an hour-long, just enough time for a quick bite to eat and drink, which was complimentary on Peru Rail.Arriving in Aquas Calientes, there was a lot of commotion, being a massive tourist area.
+I […]Read More Aquas Calientes and Machu Picchu